Public input on ANCSA land withdrawals due by Oct. 17

 The U.S. Bureau of Land Management is seeking public comment on plans that could free up federal land in the Haines Borough to be conveyed to the state, leased for mineral development and other uses.

-Millions of acres of land across Alaska, including in the Haines Borough, were withdrawn, or set aside, under the 1971 Alaska Native Claims Settlement and hasn’t yet been conveyed to Native corporations or the state or formally protected by the federal government.
+Millions of acres of land across Alaska, including in the Haines Borough, were withdrawn, or set aside, under the 1971 Alaska Native Claims Settlement and haven't yet been conveyed to Native corporations or the state or formally protected by the federal government.

 Now BLM is accepting public comment on revoking the ANCSA withdrawals, which would open lands for conveyances and mineral leasing.